Blog

 Item Details

-Address 3-5-29 Tenjin, Chuo-ku, Fukuoka
+Address 3-5-29 Tenjin, Chuo Ward, Fukuoka

-Price 1,500 yen/hour daytime, 2,300 yen/hour evening (member rates)
+Rate 1,500 yen/hour daytime, 2,300 yen/hour nighttime (member rates)

-Hours 24 hours
+Business Hours 24 hours

-Studio Price Comparison: Fukuoka vs Other Cities
+Studio Pricing Comparison: Fukuoka vs. Other Cities

-City Price per Hour Difference from Tokyo
+City Rate per Hour Difference from Tokyo

 Tokyo (Penta/Noah) 2,000-3,000 yen